iamdevonbutler/js-object-interface/Readme.md

 ### .map()
 `.map()` does not modify the .src Object - it returns a new Object.

-If you don't want to modify a property, just return the `value` prop.
+If you don't want to modify a property's value, be sure return the `value` property.
 ```javascript
 const obj = {a: 1, b: 2, c: {d: 3}};
 var $obj = applyInterface(obj);